Buccaneers vs. Rams odds, picks: 'Sunday Night Football' best bets from 10K sims

 The SportsLine Projection Model has revealed its Buccaneers vs. Rams Week 12 'Sunday Night Football' matchup

 The NFL Week 12 matchup on 'Sunday Night Football' pits NFC contenders as the Los Angeles Rams host the Tampa Bay Buccaneers.
 The Rams (8-2) are tied with Philadelphia for the best record in the conference and are riding a five-game win streak.
 L.A. knocked off Seattle, 21-19, in Week 11.
 Tampa (6-4) sits atop the NFC South but has dropped three of its last four, most recently falling to Buffalo, 44-32.
 The Rams have won eight of the last 10 matchups between the teams.
-The Bucs have ruled out Bucky Irving (shoulder/foot), while receiver Chris Godwin (fibula) is questionable.
+The Bucs have ruled out Bucky Irving (shoulder/foot), while receiver Chris Godwin (fibula) is questionable and would be on a pitch count if he suits up.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: